 Hawaiian Airlines coronavirus change fee policy

-Additional details are available for travel waivers affecting Australia, New Zealand and other countries directly affected by coronavirus on the Hawaiian Airlines website.
+Additional details are available on the Hawaiian Airlines website.

 JetBlue change fees